 pastes the contents of the clipboard to a new container.

 is subject to these limitations for all objects:

-The objects you copy must be all graphical (states, boxes, functions, transitions, junctions) or all nongraphical (data, events).
+The objects you copy must be all graphical (states, boxes, functions, transitions, junctions) or all nongraphical (data, events, messages).

 You cannot copy a mixture of graphical and nongraphical objects to the clipboard in the same copy operation.